rome/tools/website/docs/src/guides/getting-started.md

 yarn add rome --save-dev
 ```

-You can now use `yarn run rome` to run Rome.
+You can now use `yarn rome` to run Rome.

 ## Configuration